Jikken Kōbō

 Jikken Kōbō (実験工房, official English name: "Experimental Workshop") was one of the first avant-garde artist collectives active in postwar Japan.
 It was founded in Tokyo in 1951 by a group of artists working in various media.
 Until its disbandment in 1957, a total of fourteen members participated in the group.
 Members were typically in their twenties and hailed from different backgrounds – the group included not just visual artists and musicians, but also a printmaker, a lighting designer, an engineer, and others.
-The famous modern art critic Shūzō Takiguchi was the key mentor and promoter of the group.
+The art critic Shūzō Takiguchi was the key mentor and promoter of the group.

-Jikken Kōbō organized its own exhibitions of group members’ works, which were influenced by Western avant-garde art and showed a strong interest in new technology.
-However, they are best known for their collaborative “presentations” (happyōkai 発表会): theatrical or musical performances where each member contributed their individual works to create a multimedia production.
+Jikken Kōbō organized its own exhibitions of group members' works, which were influenced by Western avant-garde art and showed a strong interest in new technology.
+However, they are best known for their collaborative "presentations" (happyōkai 発表会): theatrical or musical performances where each member contributed their individual works to create a multimedia production.

 Origin

 Jikken Kōbō was formed by a group of young artists and creators.
 Original members included visual artists Hideko Fukushima, Katsuhiro Yamaguchi, and Shōzō Kitadai; music composers Tōru Takemitsu, Hiroyoshi Suzuki, Keijiro Satō, and Kazuo Fukushima; the poet Kuniharu Akiyama, the lighting designer Naoji Imai, and the engineer Hideo Yamazaki.
 Fukushima, Yamaguchi, and Kitadai had attended the Modern Art Summer Lectures in 1948 and were mentees of the art critic Shūzō Takiguchi.
 Prior to the official formation of the group, many members had befriended each other and had been meeting to listen to music and to discuss art.
-Kitadai explained that “out of this spontaneously grew the desire: we want an occasion to work in collaboration!"
-The group adopted the name “Jikken Kōbō” (“Experimental Workshop”) at the recommendation of Takiguchi.
+Kitadai explained that "out of this spontaneously grew the desire: we want an occasion to work in collaboration!"
+The group adopted the name "Jikken Kōbō" ("Experimental Workshop") at the recommendation of Takiguchi.

 Manifesto

 Jikken Kōbō did not publish an official manifesto, but prior to their first collaborative project in 1951 – a ballet production titled The Joy of Life and inspired by Picasso – they did write a provisional group agreement.
-They wrote that their aim was “to combine the various art forms, reaching an organic combination that could not be realized within the combinations of a gallery exhibition, and to create a new style of art with social relevance closely related to everyday life.”
+They wrote that their aim was "to combine the various art forms, reaching an organic combination that could not be realized within the combinations of a gallery exhibition, and to create a new style of art with social relevance closely related to everyday life."
 The agreement explained that the group would create painting, objects, ballet, music, single pieces and combined works.
-Rather than presenting works separately, their exhibitions should be spaces where “the works are organically interrelated.
-They are not presented as single entities.”
+Rather than presenting works separately, their exhibitions should be spaces where "the works are organically interrelated.
+They are not presented as single entities."